In this new age of fitness awareness,

 ABOUT HUNTER JOSLIN

-While managing the Skateboard Safari Skatepark in West Palm Beach, Hunter formed the Sims East Coast Skateboard Team.
-His frequent trips out to California shooting 16mm and Super 8 movies brought the latest skateboard moves back to the East Coast.
-The Sims team, consisting of Mike Folmer, Scott "Red" McCranels, Chris West, Chuck Lagana and John Textor dominated the Florida skateboard competition scene.
-Along the way Hunter discovered he had a knack for announcing these events with a comic flair and precise descriptive overview of the maneuvers and action.
+Along the way Hunter discovered he had a knack for announcing at skateboard contests with a comic flair and precise descriptive overview of the maneuvers and action.
 In 1978 Hunter was spending two weeks per month out in California, deeply immersed in the birth of vertical skateboarding.
-Traveling with Tom "Wally" Inouye, Curtis Hesselgrave, and Chris Strople, Hunter found himself announcing the first Henry Hester Pro Bowl Series.
-He also wrote numerous articles for Skateboarder Magazine.
-In 1979, as the fledgling sport of professional surfing was gaining momentum, he traveled to Australia with Larry Bertleman, Dane Kealoha, and Louis Ferrera, acting as their chief cook and bottlewasher, while surfing awesome waves with some of the world's best surfers.
-This proved to be a pivotal period in Hunter's life, as he formed lasting relationships within the world of pro surfing that continue today.
+He found himself announcing the first Henry Hester Pro Bowl Series which was the beginning of the direction to where skateboarding is today.
+He also wrote numerous articles for Skateboarder and Surfer Magazine.
 In 1983 he picked up the microphone at a pro surfing event in Jensen Beach, Florida.
 His broadcasting style, presence and personality were an instant hit, effectively launching his m/c career in professional surfing.
 To date Hunter has announced over 150 professional surfing events including 16 ASP Pro Tour events in California, Australia, Barbados, Costa Rica and the East Coast.
 He also announced the very first two Professional Wakeboard Tour events in 1991 as well as several events for the Women on Water Pro Waterskiing and Wakeboarding Tours.
 In 1998 Hunter was hired by NBC to be the Head Judge for the Gravity Games street luge and downhill skateboard events in Providence, Rhode Island.
-Hunter made his national TV debut when he disqualified Biker Sherlock in a controversial skateboard race with Lee Dansie.
-Biker eventually went on to become the West Coast Distributor of Indo Boards.
-Throughout the years he has remained an avid surfer, and has evolved into a world-class longboarder, recognized as a member of the legendary Donald Takayama Hawaiian Pro Designs team.
+Throughout the years he remained an avid surfer, and evolved into a world-class longboard surfer, recognized as a member of the legendary Donald Takayama Hawaiian Pro Designs team.
 Hunter's worldwide surfing adventures have taken him to 23 countries including Japan, Barbados, Nicaragua, Panama, El Salvador, Costa Rica, Mexico, Peru, Ecuador, Chile, Puerto Rico, the Bahamas, France, England, Hawaii, Indonesia, Australia, and the Galapagos Islands.
 He parlayed his travel experiences into several different business endeavors, including a woodcarving and bamboo furniture import business from Bali, importing bikinis from Australia, and a travel agency for surfers.
 In the late nineties he ultimately decided what he really wanted to do was pursue his passion and belief that he could design, build, and market a better balance board, one that was versatile, fun, and functional at the same time.
-This led to a nine-month research and development period; numerous deck and roller prototypes were made and tested.

 -"Get Indo it"!